Descanonge/filefinder/docs/source/usage.rst

   basedir/rest_of_pattern
   basedir/subdir_name/rest_of_pattern

-In both cases, when a file is found, the whole regular expression is immediately applied and if it is successful the filters are applied next.
+In both cases, when a file is found, the whole regular expression is applied and if it is successful the filters are applied next.

 .. _create-filenames: